SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: : Learning Comprehensive Semantics

-\paragraph{Program State Transition} Understanding each line's side effects is crucial for grasping program state evolution.
-The model is trained to indicate changes in variable values when a line is executed, enhancing its ability to simulate real execution effects.
+\paragraph{Program State Transition} Understanding code side effects is crucial for grasping program state evolution.
+Forward monologue indicates changes in variable values when a line is executed, enhancing its ability to simulate real execution effects.
 This focus on side effects helps capture dynamic semantics, providing granular, step-by-step explanations of state changes, thus improving debugging and refinement based on observed behavior.

-\paragraph{Final Output} Finally, the model predicts the program's final output after explaining the execution process, validating logic and correctness.
-This ensures it can explain intermediate steps and derive final results, mimicking a developer's comprehensive understanding, crucial for debugging.
+\paragraph{Final Output} Finally, the model predicts the program's final output after explaining the execution process to validate the correctness of intermediate logic.